 Dr. Enas M. Nashef obtaied his Ph.
 D. from the University of South Carolina, USA in 2004.
 He joined King Saud University, Riyadh, Saudi Arabia, as assistant professor in the department of chemical engineering.
 In 2011, Nashef was promoted to associate professor.
 He was very active in research related to green engineering and sustainability and established collaboration with many universities including the University of Malaya, KL, Malaysia, where he was a co- advisor for several Ph.
 D. students.
 In June 2014, Nashef joined Masdar Institute (UAE) as an associate professor in the department of chemical engineering.
-In 2017, he joined Khalifa University of Science and Technology as associate professor in the department of chemical engineering where he was promoted to full professor in 2019.
+In 2017, he joined Khalifa University of Science and Technology as associate professor in the department of chemical and petroleum engineering where he was promoted to full professor in 2019.

 Nashef co-authored more than 140 peer-reviewed journal publications.
 In addition, he received 9 patents from US and EU Patent Offices.
 He is also a recipient of several prestigious awards including King Abdullah Award for best invention in 2013.